 A form of liver disease is on the rise in North America, and this one has nothing to do with drinking to excess.
 It’s called Non-Alcoholic Fatty Liver Disease, or NAFLD, and researchers are dismayed at the rate at which it’s growing, thanks to a huge increase in obesity rates over the last three decades.
 At the extreme end, non-alcoholic fatty liver disease can lead to liver failure and death.
 The chances of its progressing increase with age.
+Here's what you should know about the causes of fatty liver disease.

 What your liver does: The role of the liver — the largest internal organ within the human body — is complex and varied.
 Hundreds of functions are performed by the liver, ranging from processing everything we eat and drink, pulling toxins from our blood, fighting off infection, controlling blood sugar levels, and helping to manufacture the hormones and proteins we need to survive.